akleiw/flaskgallery/README.md

-# pythonanywhere
+# Flaskgallery
-Learining to code on pythonanywhere
+Learining to code with Flask